Public holidays

 The actual days designated as public holidays will be agreed through the local negotiating committee (LNC) and vary between employing authorities.
 By local agreement, two of the public holiday days may be converted to a period of annual leave.

 In Scotland, agreement was reached, as set out in the circular PCS 2021(DD) 01 to apply the substitution of two public holidays with three additional annual leave days on a permanent, pan NHSScotland basis for all doctors falling within the terms of conditions covered by the circular.
-This includes consultants, Specialty Doctors and Associate Specialists; Junior Doctors (including GP Specialty Registrars) and other staff covered by the NHS Hospital Medical and Dental Staff and Doctors and Dentists in Public Health Medicine and the Community Health Service (Scotland) Terms and Conditions of Service.
+This includes consultants, Specialty Doctors and Associate Specialists; Resident Doctors (including GP Specialty Registrars) and other staff covered by the NHS Hospital Medical and Dental Staff and Doctors and Dentists in Public Health Medicine and the Community Health Service (Scotland) Terms and Conditions of Service.
 This should be applied to less than full time staff on a pro rata basis.

 The change will increase the annual leave entitlement to 6.6 weeks for those grades previously entitled to 6 weeks’ leave, and to 5.6 weeks for those previously entitled to 5 weeks’ leave.
 At the same time, public holiday entitlement will reduce from 10 to 8 public holidays per year.